tayawaaean/mayhemcreations-shawn-denis/docs/README_INDEX.md

-# Mayhem Creations Documentation Index
+# Mayhem Creation Documentation Index

-This directory contains all documentation for the Mayhem Creations application, organized by category.
+This directory contains all documentation for the Mayhem Creation application, organized by category.

 ## 📚 Documentation Structure